INSIGHT-Risks for S.Africa's migrant food couriers surge during the pandemic | Law-Order

 When asked about Matthew's experience, a spokeswoman for Uber in sub-Saharan Africa said "like most insurance policies, (our) injury protection has some general and cover-specific exclusions".
 Gig platforms like Uber Eats - where people can pick up work in a flexible manner - are booming in South Africa amid soaring unemployment and many of the workers are migrants trying to raise money to send back to their families.

-Drivers say they earn about 8,000 rand ($533) per month, which is more than double the monthly minimum wage of about 3,500 rand, according to the labour department.
+Drivers say they earn about 8,000 rands ($533) per month, which is more than double the monthly minimum wage of about 3,500 rands, according to the labour department.
 Martin, 33, a Ugandan driver for Uber Eats, whose friend taught him to ride a motorbike in two weeks, said that "with no legal papers I was getting paid peanuts as a plumber so I switched to delivery".

-But the work comes with its risks, with food couriers saying many drive without training or safety equipment, and with insurance coverage insufficient and poorly-advertised.
+But the work comes with its risks, with food couriers saying many drives without training or safety equipment, and with insurance coverage insufficient and poorly advertised.
 Of 27 delivery drivers interviewed by the Thomson Reuters Foundation - all of whom were migrants and involved in accidents - only five knew of any insurance scheme by gig platforms, including one who got compensation for lost income.

 Hein Jonker of the Motorcycle Safety Institute said accidents involving food delivery drivers rose 30% nationwide to 109 in May and June 2020 compared to 84 in those months in 2019.
 South Africa already had one of the world's worst road safety records, according to the World Health Organization, and an influx of drivers during the pandemic added to the risks.